ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/README.md

 `simulations.yml` for provenance but are ignored; stale posterior entries are replaced after recalibration.

-The calibration consumes melt-pool depth only.
+Melt-pool depth is the calibration objective.
 Power, speed, end time, and write interval are rendered for each case.
-Width is left available for a later workflow extension and length is not included in the calibration output.
+Melt-pool length is not included in the calibration output.